What to do

 This family business has been in operation since 1957.
 Here you'll find some great takeout fare: salmon, cod, shrimp, turbot and salmon mousse, smoked products, marinades, as well as homemade delicacies such as salmon pie and seafood pie.
 Their famous smoked salmon has been prepared according to the original recipe for several decades and has a very good reputation among the locals.
 Try it: it's a secret little-known to tourists.
 Over-the-counter service only.

-Open Monday-Friday from 8 a.m. to 6 p.m. and Saturday-Sunday from 8 a.m. to 5 p.m. in summer.
+Open daily from 8 a.m. to 7 p.m. and until 6 p.m. earlier in the summer.
 Shorter hours in low season.

 Le Cargo ($$-$$$)